Dr. Mithila Jugulam

 - Peterson DE, Currie R, Dille JA, Falk J, Geier P, Jugulam M, Shoup D, Stahlman PW and Thompson C. 2013.
 Glyphosate Stewardship.
 KSRE Publication #MF2767 (http://www.bookstore.ksre.ksu.edu/pubs/MF2767.pdf).

 - Mithila Jand Hall JC.
-2002.In vitro approaches to understand the mechanism of auxinic herbicide resistance in wild mustard (Sinapis arvensisL.).
+2002.In vitro approaches to understanding the mechanism of auxinic herbicide resistance in wild mustard (Sinapis arvensisL.).
 Proceeding of the CWSS (Canadian Weed Science Society), National Meeting, Saskatoon, SK.
 Canada. pp: 25-28.

 Use of herbicides is an integral part of modern agriculture.
 However, extensive and repeated use of herbicides causes weeds to evolve resistance to herbicides, a challenging constraint of crop production for growers, weed scientists, and the agri-chemical industry.
 One of the major areas of my research at Kansas State University includes investigation of mechanisms of weed resistance to herbicides.
 I have worked tirelessly and diligently to develop and establish research to uncover the physiological, genetic and molecular mechanisms of weed resistance to herbicides.
 The other areas of my research focus on assessing the optimum time for applying herbicides for improved weed control and on developing herbicide-tolerant crop technology.